 Serving our government seems a mostly forgotten duty for many U.S. citizens.
 With our busy lifestyles afforded by our fundamental freedoms, we too often see civic duties as burdens meant only for those with more time.
 Students learn civic duties in high school and college, but we could use reminders of what our responsibilities are as U.S. citizens.
+Examples of duties include registering to vote, learning about candidates, voting, responding to a court summons and paying taxes on time.

 Serving on a Jury